Jacqueline Bracamontes: Acting and hosting career

 After being crowned Miss Mexico in 2000, Bracamontes decided to pursue a television career.
 She began her career hosting various award shows and special programs, including Acafest, Premios TVyNovelas and Fiesta Mexicana.

 A soccer aficionado, in August 2008 she became host of a Mexican sports radio show on Vision AM, and was later invited by univision to be a host and correspondent of the 2002 FIFA World Cup.
 She has also worked with Televisa Deportes.

 In 2003, she was cast in the Mexican telenovela Alegrijes y Rebujos, produced by Rosy Ocampo.
 One year later, she landed a role in the popular soap-opera Rubí, alongside Bárbara Mori and Eduardo Santamarina.

-In 2006, she landed her first lead role in the Mexican novela Heridas de Amor, alongside Brazilian-born actor Guy Ecker.
+In 2006, she landed her first lead role in the Mexican novela Heridas de amor, alongside Brazilian-born actor Guy Ecker.
 The program was broadcast in several countries.

 In spring 2007, Bracamontes was cast in her first feature film, entitled Cuando Las Cosas Suceden, playing the role of a nun named Lucia.
 Later that year, she briefly returned to hosting with the Mexican game show De Por Vida, but the show was quickly cancelled.

 In 2008, she starred in the comedic Mexican telenovela Las Tontas No Van al Cielo, alongside Jaime Camil, which was extremely successful in both the Latin American and United States market.

 She lent her voice to the character of Susan Murphy in the Spanish-language version of Monsters vs. Aliens released in 2009.

 After finishing filming with Las Tontas No Van al Cielo, she starred in Sortilegio, with Cuban actor William Levy.
 Filming was completed in October 2009.

 Bracamontes was chosen as one of the killers in the popular series Mujeres Asesinas which premiered in the fall of 2010.

 Bracamontes was the host from the second to the sixth edition of La Voz...
 México (2012 - 2014, 2016 - 2017).
 In 2019 she host the first season of La Voz and in 2020 the second one.

 In 2018, Bracamontes was part of Telemundo network's coverage of the 2018 FIFA World Cup.
 She co-hosted the prime-time variety show "Viva el mundial y más".

 Personal life

 Bracamontes is a fan of Liga MX club Guadalajara.
 She married Martín Fuentes, a Mexican businessman and racetrack racer, on 1 October 2011 in Guadalajara.
 On 12 November 2012, Bracamontes and Fuentes announced in an exclusive interview with Caras magazine that Bracamontes was pregnant and she was expecting twins.
-Bracamontes gave birth to Fuentes' twin children, a boy, Martín, who died at birth due to respiratory complications, and a girl, Jacqueline, on 29 March 2013.
-On 15 December 2013, Bracamontes announced that she was pregnant with Fuentes' third child, and gave birth to a girl named Carolina on 9 July 2014.
+Bracamontes gave birth to twin children, a boy, Martín, who died at birth due to respiratory complications, and a girl, Jacqueline, on 29 March 2013.
+On 15 December 2013, Bracamontes announced that she was pregnant with third child, and gave birth to a girl named Carolina on 9 July 2014.
 On 15 July 2016, she gave birth to Fuentes' fourth child, Renata.
-On December 20, 2018, she gave birth to another set of twins, Emilia and Paula.
+On 20 December 2018, she gave birth to another set of twins, Emilia and Paula.